-At the IPC will install revenue meter, deadend structures, air-break switch, CTs, required foundations and fiber communication equipment to allow the Interconnection Customer to interconnect the project.
+Transmission Provider's Interconnection Facilities are referred to hereafter as IPC's Interconnection Facilities.
+IPC will install at the Substation, one meter, one dead-end structure, one air-break switch, three CTs, required foundations, bus, bus supports and fiber communication equipment to allow the Interconnection Customer to interconnect the Project.
 IPC will install facilities up to the Point of Change of Ownership.